 3.3 Startup Fuel Consumption

-(1) Fuel consumed during a startup is defined as the fuel consumed from first fire through LSL plus the fuel consumed from breaker open through Shutdown (Including auxiliary boiler fuel and auxiliary-equipment fuel or electrical power requirements), excluding normal plant heating.
+(1) Fuel consumed during a startup is defined as the fuel consumed from first fire through LSL plus the fuel consumed from breaker open through Shutdown (including auxiliary boiler fuel and auxiliary-equipment fuel), excluding normal plant heating.

 (2) It is expected that the amount of fuel consumed will be different for each of the three start types.
 If available, historical data must be used to determine the typical amount of fuel consumed per start for each start type.
 This typical per-start fuel consumption is to be determined in accordance with the following rules: